-Con tents

-1. INTR ODUCTI ON 3

-2. POLI CY STAT EMENT AND SCOPE 3

-2.1 Funds f or Investment 3

-2.2 Legisla tive Authority for Investments 3

-2.3 Investm nent Governance 4

-2.4 Delegat ion of Authority 4

-2.5 Prudent t Person Standard 4

-2.6 Ethics a and Conflicts of Interest 4

-2.7 Approv ed Investments 4

-2.8 Prohibi ited Investments 5

-2.9 Local E conomic Benefit 5

-2.10 Investm nent Advisor 5

-2.11 Mandat ory Investment Criteria 5

-2.11.1 Scope 5

-2.11.2 Placing Investments 5

-2.11.3 Currency 6

-2.11.4 Ownership 6

-2.11.5 Term / Maturity 6

-2.11.6 Risk Management Framework 6

-a) Overall Portfolio Credit Framework 6

-b) Institutional Credit Framework 7

-2.11.7 Breaches of Criteria 8

-2.12 Investm nents in Financial Institutions which Support the Fossil Fuel Industry 9

-2.13 Measur ement of Investment Performance 9

-2.14 Reporti ng and Review 10

-3. REFE S 11

-4. DEFI NITIONS 11

-Sc hedule 1 - Inve stment Instrument Description 14

-Sc hedule 2 - Stan dard and Poor's Ratings descriptions 15

-Au thorisa ation Det ails 16

-De tails H istory 16

-1. INTRODUCTION

-The Investment Policy establishes the framework within which Council's cash and investment portfolio will be managed, monitored and reported on.
+1. Ir itroduc tion 3

+2. P olicy St atement and Scope 3

+2.1 Funds for Investment 3

+2.2 Legislative Authority for Investments 3

+2.3 Investment Governance 4

+2.4 Delegation of Authority 4

+2.5 Prudent Person Standard 4

+2.6 Ethics and Conflicts of Interest 4

+2.7 Approved Investments 4

+2.8 Prohibited Investments 5

+2.9 Local Economic Benefit 5

+2.10 Investment Advisor 5

+2.11 Mandatory Investment Criteria 6

+a) Overall Portfolio Credit Framework 7

+b) Institutional Credit Framework 8

+c) Term to Maturity Framework 8

+2.12 Investments in Financial Institutions which Support the Fossil Fuel Industry g

+2.13 Measurement of Investment Performance 10

+2.14 Reporting and Review 10

+3. D efinitio ns 11

+Sch edule 1 - Investment Instrument Description 13

+Sch edule 2 - Standard and Poor's Ratings descriptions 14

+4. D ispute Resolution 15

+5. R elated Documents 15

+Legisl ation and Guidelines 15

+Policies and Procedures 15

+6. Version History 15

+1. Introduction

+The Investment Policy establishes the framework within which Council's cash and investment portfolio will be managed, monitored, and reported on.
 This policy has been established in compliance with section 625 of the Local Government Act 1993 and provides guidance for the investment of Council's funds, with consideration given to the following primary objectives:

 - Preservation of capital.
 Preservation of capital is the principal objective of the investment portfolio.
 Investments are to be placed in a manner that seeks to safeguard Council's cash and investments portfolio.
 This includes managing credit and interest rate risk within identified thresholds and parameters. - Maximise investment returns within Council's risk appetite as outlined within this policy.
-Investments are expected to achieve a market average rate of return in line with Council's risk tolerance. - Manage Council's cash resources to ensure sufficient liquidity to meet Council's business objectives over the short, medium and long term.
+Investments are expected to achieve a market average rate of return in line with Council's risk tolerance. - Manage Council's cash resources to ensure sufficient liquidity to meet Council's business objectives over the short, medium, and long term.